imtypist/jsnark/VANET_eval.md

 - [rsa2048_encryption.log](./rsa2048_encryption.log)
 - [rsa2048_sha256_sig_verify.log](./rsa2048_sha256_sig_verify.log)
 - [vanet_rsa2048.log](./vanet_rsa2048.log)

+Please refer to the repository [zokrates_vanet](https://github.com/imtypist/zokrates_vanet/blob/master/README.md) to find the detailed primitives of VANET.

 The output below is the testcase for VANET, the example input is a pseudo random address concatenating a piece of GPS raw data.